lxy0068/lxy0068.github.io/_pages/about.md

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 Our work Hyper-Relation Fusion for Solving Multi-depot Vehicle Routing Problems has been accepted by IJCNN2025.
+This is my starting point and will be my path forward!
 - *2024.10*: &nbsp;🎉🎉 Proud to share, as the monitor, that our class has been awarded SCUT's "Advanced Class" title!
 - *2024.07*: &nbsp;🎉🎉 Go to Wuxi Future Technology Joint Research Center for internship!
 - *2024.06*: &nbsp;🎉🎉 Win the National College Student Innovation and Entrepreneurship Training Program Great Completion <span style="color:red;">(Top 5%)</span>!